PlatinumVox/Sai-Alawo/!General Encyclopedia/Culture/Kaltoran Traditions, Manners & Etiquette.md

 # Manners
 ### Greetings
 The typical Kaltoran greeting is a firm hug with a kiss on the cheek.
 A meeting between close friends often begins with a pat on the back and a hug.
+The average Kaltoran will often stand closer to each other, make more eye contact, speak louder and incorporate touch more frequently in casual and public settings.

 ### Kaltoran Naming Conventions